JWhist/RB120/Lesson 5/129StudyGuide.md

   ```

 #### Objects
 Objects in Ruby are anything that can hold a value, and are created by their classes.
 Objects are created by calling the `new` method on the class.
+##### States and Behaviors
-Objects contain *state*, which are the values of the attributes at any given moment, and *behavior*, which are the public methods available to the object as defined by its class.
+Objects contain *state*, which are the values of the attributes, which are represented by instance variables, at any given moment, and *behavior*, which are the public methods available to the object as defined by its class.

 `new_object = Example.new`